500+ classroom hours/*250 clinical hours/*250 field internship hours

 Upcoming Course Schedule:

-Our accelerated Paramedic courses are a blended schedule with a significant portion done online, with flexibility for you to work around your current schedule.
-Tuesdays will be required in-person classroom days, beginning with the first day of class, September 14th.
+Our accelerated Paramedic Academy is a blended schedule with a significant portion done online, with flexibility for you to work around your current schedule.
+Mondays will be required in-person classroom days from 9am-5pm, beginning with the first day of class, June 5th.
 For the last 12 weeks of the course, the students are out of the classroom completing their internship.
+Graduation is scheduled for Thursday, October 10, 2024.

-Our accelerated Paramedic courses are a blended schedule with a significant portion done online, with flexibility for you to work around your current schedule.
-Thursdays will be required in-person classroom days, beginning with the first day of class, July 1st.
+Our accelerated Paramedic Academy is a blended schedule with a significant portion done online, with flexibility for you to work around your current schedule.
+Wednesdays will be required in-person classroom days from 9am-5pm, beginning with the first day of class, June 1st.
 For the last 12 weeks of the course, the students are out of the classroom completing their internship.
+Graduation is scheduled for Thursday, October 5, 2023.

 No graduates during the 2019 reporting year.